 1.2.
 Choice of Method of Transport

 If the Independent Courier fails to provide any of the documents requested within the required timeframes, the Company may automatically suspend access to the Services by the Independent Courier.
+Repeated failure to provide the requested documentation may result in the Company applying article 14 of GCU.

 1.4.
 Offer of Delivery of Goods